VitorHugoAguiar/ProBot/ProBot_Server/Readme.md

 	include_dir /etc/mosquitto/conf.d

-You need to include the port used by the ProBots(beaglebone) to communicate with the Server and the port used by the websocket.
+You need to define the port for the ProBots (beaglebone) to communicate with the Server and for the websocket.
 In the end, the mosquitto.conf should look like:

 	# Place your local configuration in /etc/mosquitto/conf.d/
 	#